cesarvr/keycloak-bible-openshift/import-export/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/cesarvr/keycloak-examples/master/import-export/scripts/export.sh)"
 ```

 > This will start the export and save the generated file into ``/tmp/migrate.json``.
-If this file is to big (like a 1TB, you may need to mount a [PVC](https://docs.openshift.com/enterprise/3.1/dev_guide/persistent_volumes.html) for this folder).
+If this file is to big you may need to mount a [PVC](https://docs.openshift.com/enterprise/3.1/dev_guide/persistent_volumes.html) in this folder.

 Otherwise you have to do it manually: